-Figure 2 summarizes the essential components of our proposed effort, which, for lack of a better acronym we call the B_z Forecasting Framework (BFF, because we hope it will be!)
+Figure 2 summarizes the essential components of our proposed effort, which we call the B_z Forecasting Framework (BFF, because we hope it will be!)
 Each of these modules will be described in more detail in the sections that follow.
 Here, we remark on several points that we believe will ensure the success of our investigation.
 First, the overall framework is the most important aspect, not any specific model.
 Our team will develop a toolkit that can be accessed and used by all team members initially, and the community-at-large later, allowing them to objectively test various prediction approaches.
 Second, our approach is comprehensive.
 We cannot predict which path will provide the optimum prediction.
-Indeed it is likely to be a combination of approaches which, when appropriately combined, will lead to the best forecasts.
+Indeed it is likely to be a composite of approaches which, when appropriately combined, will lead to the best forecasts.
 Moreover, different techniques will likely mature and/or supersede others either during the lifetime of this study or later.
-Third, some of the techniques we will consider offer little in the way of physical understanding of the processes driving variations in B_z .
-However, practically speaking, they may provide the best near-term forecasts.
-Fourth, the package we propose to develop will be based on standard, open source programming practices.
-This will allow a greater number of contributors to it and extend its life beyond the confines of a four-year program.
+Third, the package we propose to develop will be based on standard, open source programming practices.
+This will allow a greater number of people to contribute to it and extend its life beyond the confines of a four-year program.

 The concepts and models that we propose to assess in this effort may at first seem overly-ambitious.
-However, our diverse team has expertise that overlaps with every technique we will implement.
+However, our diverse team has expertise with every technique we will implement.
 Moreover, our approach is one of utmost pragmatism.
 Ideas that work will continue to be pursued, but ideas that fail will be discounted (not necessarily discarded though).
 We believe it is important, however, to begin our effort with the most thorough and comprehensive mindset.
 Many ideas that have previously been explored have been done so through eyes of optimism.
 Techniques are developed and presented in the light most favorable to that technique.
 By developing a common framework for testing all ideas, our investigation can objectively and quantitatively assess them.
-Although team members are contributing their own models for assessment, the team as a whole will evaluate and guide the evolution of the effort over the four-year program.